hvoerman/solis2mqtt/README.md

 # A MQTT bridge for Solis solar inverters. ##

+## CAUTION

+This is very much work in progress.
+I just tested that the wget can't get the archive.
+So for now I guess you'll have to download yourself or clone the repo and do the work a bit more manually

 ## Foreword

 I want to start by extending my deepest gratitute to incub who owns the [solis2mqtt](https://github.com/incub77/solis2mqtt) repository which served as a base for this one (from now on I call his repo the _original_).